So is 911.

 "Given where we are today in the world with more and more people being against government, I am elated there were more people in favor of it today than there were 10 years ago," San Juan County Executive Officer Kim Carpenter said.
 "I couldn't be happier with the message voters sent."

-Leaders from the other local governments also expressed thanks to the
+Leaders from the other local governments also expressed thanks to the voters for their support of the tax.

 "I thank the voters of San Juan County for showing strong support for the tax," Bloomfield Mayor and San Juan County Commission Chairman Scott Eckstein said.
 "It's vital for our community to ensure the continuation of quality service EMS provides."